A lone figure at the edge of an open plain as a crimson dawn cracks the horizon, mist drifting along the empty road ahead.

 Mars also governs desire without apology.
 Aries does not couch its wants.
 When they love something or want something or think something is wrong, the information comes out quickly, sometimes before the social calculation has finished running.
 This directness lands as refreshing to people who are tired of subterfuge, and as abrasive to people who rely on it.
 Aries rarely intends to wound; they intend to be clear.
 The wound is a side effect.

 The shadow is not a lack of kindness.
 It is a temper that arrives quickly, a competitive edge that can turn sharp, and a tendency to treat pause as weakness.
 When Aries is tired, everything starts to feel like a fight.
-The work, gently, is to let stillness be a kind of strength rather than a kind of failure.
+The Ram has horns for a reason — there are walls worth charging — but the same animal is also a mountain climber, surefooted on terrain that punishes hurry.
+The growth edge for Aries is learning that pause is not retreat: it is the foothold that lets the next charge actually land.
+Stillness, on purpose, is a kind of strength rather than a kind of failure.

 Traditional correspondences